Try adjusting your search terms

 Residents like Betty Hillary and Carole Grubb express feelings of warmth and community, noting that Stonehill feels like home.
 They appreciate the security, beauty of the environment, and the sense of family among residents and staff.

-Stonehill engages with the local community through partnerships, events, and volunteer opportunities.
-This involvement enhances the residents’ connection to the larger community and promotes an active lifestyle.
+Stonehill engages with the local community through partnerships, sponsorships, events, and volunteer opportunities.

-The current Board Chair of Stonehill Communities is Jodie McDermott, who is affiliated with MercyOne.
-Her leadership plays a crucial role in guiding the mission and vision of the community.
+The current Board Chair of Stonehill Communities is Kim Hermsen, who is affiliated with the Archdiocese of Dubuque.

 Peggy Stockel serves as the President/CEO of Stonehill Communities.
-In this role, she oversees the operations and strategic direction of the community, ensuring it meets the needs of its residents.
+In this role, she oversees the operations and strategic direction of the organization, ensuring it meets the evolving needs of the Dubuque and Tri-State community.

 You can learn more about the mission, vision, and values of Stonehill Communities by visiting their dedicated page on their website.
 This section provides insights into the guiding principles that shape the community's approach to care.